-But when my husband, after reading a review, suggested we see Belle–the first indication that my impressions may have been wrong–I listened…and I’m glad I did.
+When my husband, after reading a review, suggested we see Belle, it was the first indication that my impressions may have been wrong.
+So I listened…and I’m glad I did.

 Here are 6 things you probably didn’t know about Belle and why you should go to see it this weekend:

-The film was inspired by a painting, commissioned by Lord Mansfield, which depicts Belle and her cousin Elizabeth, who is white, as equals during a time when slavery existed as an institution in Britain.
-It is a film which turns a corner in film making history, written by Misan Sagay and directed by Amma Asante—both Black women.
+The film was inspired by a painting commissioned by Lord Mansfield, which depicts Lady Dido Belle and her cousin, Lady Elizabeth Murray (who is white) as equals during a time when slavery existed as an institution in Britain.
+It is a film which turns a corner in filmmaking history, as it is written by Misan Sagay and directed by Amma Asante—both Black women.
 Belle is a reflection of its eponymous character.
 It shows the liberty created by the strength and brilliance of a strong woman who is free to write her own story in life.

 There are no hidden agendas, just the truth—finally.